Write a comment

 Begging and Beggars in Lima

-Many municipalities within Lima, churches and NGO's are trying hard to stop children begging and getting them off the streets.
+Many district municipalities in Lima, churches and NGOs are trying hard to stop children begging and getting them off the streets.
 "Say no to begging" is one campaign which is related to a special social project where the children are provided with a free lunch every day.
-This might not seem a lot but for the kids and their parents free food is essential.
-Other projects include help for the families with clothes, food, education, and so on.
-We would like to advise you better to support these projects than giving money to begging children.
+This might not seem a lot, but for the kids and their parents free food is essential.
+Other projects include helping disadvantaged families with clothes, food, school supplies, etc..
+We highly recommend supporting these projects.

 Say something here...